 Initial certification or re-certification by inspection is required for all lightning protection systems that are installed or modified as part of a construction project.
-The inspection shall be performed by either:
+The inspection shall be performed by a Lighting Protection Institute certified inspector master certificate inspection.
+The inspection shall certify the final installation to obtain a master label for all elements to include the facility and services entering the facility.